What do we look for in our tutors?

 And lastly, we tend to like people with engaging personalities.
 When you are teaching math to a 15 year old it is a must, and if a student really enjoys working with the tutor they do tend to get more out of the session.
 But, the personality aspect is only considered if a candidate meets the other qualifications, first.

 Theana grew up on the campus of an academically challenging boarding school in Hawaii, and attended Colorado College for both her BA and MA.
-Theana taught high school math in Colorado for several years, before accepting a faculty position in the Math Department at a prestigious west coast prep school.
+She taught high school math in Colorado for several years, before accepting a faculty position in the Math Department at a prestigious west coast prep school.
 When she is not teaching math (or chasing after her three small children) Theana reads extensively about Japan and Micronesia, enjoys outrigger canoeing and hula and is conversational in Japanese.
-Theana is currently teaching in Spain for a sabbatical year, so if you are in Europe she is in relatively the same time zone as you are.
+Theana spent the past year on sabbatical teaching math in Spain.

-Courses Theana has taught, and also tutors: several levels of middle school math, Algebra, Precalculus, Calculus AB and Geometry.
+Courses Theana has taught, and also tutors: several levels of middle school math, Algebra, Precalculus AP Calculus AB and Geometry.
 Theana also tutors the SAT Subject Tests in Math 1 and Math 2.

 Paul – Physics Tutor